Large hatch M4A2 Shermans

 M4A2 76mm M4A2 76mm

 The earliest large hatch M4A2s were made with two small weep holes in the rear of the turret splash.
+The photo on the left above shows a Fisher M4A3(75)W, since we haven't as yet had the opportunity to examine and photograph one of the few surviving large hatch M4A2(75)s.
 It was found that the small holes could become clogged with debris, causing water to back up and foul the gasoline supply of the auxiliary generator.
 It was thought that a single, large hole would alleviate the problem.
 This transition took place starting in July 1944.
 Some of the earliest Chrysler built large hatch M4s and M4A3s with 105mm guns had the gap between the turret splash and the fuel cap bullet splash filled in by welding.
 We have seen no evidence of this practice on Fisher large hatch Shermans.
+For future reference, note the subtle difference in the shapes of the bullet splashes (1 & 2) protecting the armored filler caps.

 M4A2 76mm M4A2 76mm